grace-qian/Data_Journalism_Final_Project/README.md

 </p>
 <img width="72" alt="image" src="https://github.com/grace-qian/Data_Journalism_Final_Project/assets/108700172/9519e5f5-34a9-4168-8855-35628337fe1b">
 <img width="78" alt="image" src="https://github.com/grace-qian/Data_Journalism_Final_Project/assets/108700172/211da091-7fec-4282-a7a0-35ae0e594268">
 <h4>From the two tables I made, it seems that most creative workers are in the age ranges 25-34 and Age 35-44.
 Some interesting standouts in LA are that most Radio Operators were in the 14-18 age range and most Costume Attendants were 65+.
-Nationally, however, age ranges 25-34 and Age 35-44 were the only ranges that had the max number of workers.</h4>
+Nationally, however, age ranges 25-34 and Age 35-44 were the only ranges that had the max number of workers (there were no age ranges that were standouts nationally).</h4>

 <h1>Additional Sources:</h1>
 <h2>Creative Economy Research - National Endowment for the Arts (NEA):</h2>